Market research can often get de-prioritized. Yet, having an effective market research can be a game changer for your marketing strategy.

 3. Distribute Your Research Survey to the Right Audience

-Before you start collecting data, you need to consider the sample size needed to draw a statistically sound conclusion, as well as the distribution method that’s needed to reach the audience you’re after.
+Before you start collecting data, consider the sample size needed for a statistically sound conclusion.
+Also, determine the distribution method to reach your target audience.

 Market Sample Size